TRAINING PROGRAM IN IMMUNOBIOLOGY OF NORMAL AND NEOPLASTIC LYMPHOCYTES

 The continued success of Cancer Immunobiology depends on training the next generation of researchers that will move this field forward to provide novel cancer cures.
 This will require a wide variety of specialized skills that span basic to translational research, both of which are strengths at UPenn and are central to this training program.
 As several of the important advances in Cancer Immunobiology did not derive from strictly cancer-focused research, such as checkpoint blockade in the immune system and the gene therapy vectors required for successful CAR therapy, our training program takes advantage of the multi-disciplinary interactive UPenn community to include training in NIH-funded labs that have the potential to contribute to successful cancer immunotherapy.
 For these reasons, we feel that even though our training grant is entering its 45th year at the University of Pennsylvania, it remains as vital as ever and that the training provided through this UPenn-based program will continue to play a central role in training future leaders in Cancer Immunobiology.

-Recent Publications from Trainees
+Recent Awards and Publications

 Congratulations to Divij Mathews, Derek Oldridge, and Josephine Giles (former trainee on this grant) for their recent publication in "Deep immune profiling of COVID-19 patients reveals distinct immunotypes with therapeutic implications" in Science!

 Congratulations to Gregory Schwartz for his paper "TooManyCells identifies and visualizes relationships of single-cell clades", accepted for publication by Nature Methods!